althafvly/AmlogicKitchen/docs/level2.md

-# Working with the second level of Amlogic firmware
+# Working with the second level of Amlogic/Rockchip firmware
 ---------------------------------------------------

 Instructions:

+Note: run `bat` or `sh` depending on HOST OS

 1) To work with the second level, you must unpack level 1 first

-2) run unpack and select 2
+2) run unpack/rkunpack and select 2

 3) In the level2 folder, we replace/correct the files in the folders: